henriquelalves/GodotTIE/README.md

 A simple demonstration video: https://www.youtube.com/watch?v=fkd-nIIPxVw

+## Compatibility

+This is the Godot v2.x version of the plugin; for Godot v3.x compatibility, check the `master` branch.

 ## Features:

 * Control the velocity in which the text is going to be displayed!
 (Even text dialogues can have emotions!)